mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 These application fees will be tracked by the bank as it is running transaction batches and eventually when the bank is frozen it will dispatch all the application fees that were collected to the respective writable accounts.
 Then the owners of the writable accounts can collect these fees directly from the writable accounts.

 Programs/Owners can also invoke or cpi instructions like Rebate or RebateAll to effectively cancel this application fee for good actors.
 So in the end application fee won't be charged to these actors.
+The rebate will be effective only if the transaction is executed and it wont be effective if the transaction fails.

 ### Application fee program